Skip to main content

 Howard University College of Medicine, Meharry Medical College, and Morehouse School of Medicine each received a gift of $175 million, and Charles R. Drew University of Medicine & Science received $75 million.
 The new funding will more than double three of the four medical schools’ endowments.
 Funding levels were determined by current class size and anticipated growth.
 In addition, the Xavier Ochsner College of Medicine received a $5 million grant.

-The funding will fuel the institutions’ commitments to diversifying the medical field by training the next generation of Black doctors.
-It also reflects the Greenwood Initiative’s mission to advance racial wealth equity and address systemic underinvestment in Black institutions and communities.
+The funding will fuel the institutions’ commitments to training the next generation of doctors attuned to provide quality medical care within medically underserved communities.
+It also reflects the Greenwood Initiative’s mission by addressing systemic underinvestment in Historically Black Colleges and Universities.

-The four historically Black medical schools alone graduate around half of all Black doctors in the U.S. but have significantly underfunded endowments as a result of systemic funding inequities such as lower private, federal, and state support.
-Since the early 1900’s, a combination of factors — including the impacts of the Flexner report and other discriminatory practices and attitudes — led to the closing of the majority of the Black medical schools in the United States.
-It is estimated that if these schools had remained open, they would have trained between 25,000 and 35,000 Black physicians.
+The four Historically Black Medical Schools alone graduate around half of all Black doctors in the U.S. but have significantly underfunded endowments as a result of systemic funding shortfalls.
+Since the early 1900’s, a combination of factors — including the impacts of the Flexner report and other discriminatory practices and attitudes — led to the closing of the majority of the Historically Black Medical Schools in the United States.

 Garnesha Ezediaro, Bloomberg Philanthropies Greenwood Initiative Lead